deepaksood619/deepaksood619.github.io/docs/computer-science/testing/mocking.md

 ## The Problem - Simple Examples

 Example 1: We want to add a user to a database.
-You can see thatdbdoes not return anything, but we change the state of our system.
+You can see that db does not return anything, but we change the state of our system.
 And we want to be sure that we don't actually change our production system when the unit tests are running!

 Example 2: Generate a file name based on the current date.
-You can see that the dependencydatetimereturns a value:
+You can see that the dependency date time returns a value:

 ```python
 import datetime